add_bundle_astar

 required

-the x-location where to form the confluence of the bundle will be two bend radiuses from the inputs if not given.
+the x-location (µm) where to form the confluence of the bundle.
+Will be two bend radii from the inputs if not given.

 None

-the y-location where to form the confluence of the bundle will be somewhere in the middle if not given.
+the y-location (µm) where to form the confluence of the bundle.
+Will be somewhere in the middle if not given.

 None